Elm Seed Bugs

 Why do they invade homes?

 Like box elder bugs, elm seed bugs seek warm shelter to overwinter.
 They're attracted to heat from south-facing walls and enter through tiny gaps.
-They don't reproduce inside—they're just taking shelter.
+They don't reproduce inside.
+They're just taking shelter.

 Similar Pests